-As limitations of the study, it is suggested that although the questionnaire applied collected data on the area of knowledge and institution to which the respondents were linked, they were not used as control variables or for comparison purposes.
-Also, due to the small size of the subsamples, it was not possible to find differences between the HEIs.
-Future research can address this problem and provide empirical evidence of how differences in university contexts can lead to differences in entrepreneurial intentions, using this instrument to compare HEIs.
+As a limitation of the study, although our questionnaire collected data on the area of knowledge and institution that the respondents were linked to, these were not used as control variables or for comparison purposes.
+Additionally, due to the small size of our subsamples, it was not possible to determine any differences between the HEIs.
+Future research can address this problem and provide empirical evidence for how differences in university context can lead to differences in entrepreneurial intention by using this instrument to compare HEIs.

-Finally, the relationship between entrepreneurial intention and the university context is weak.
-One argument is that the entrepreneurial intentions of students may not be determined only by entrepreneurship education or the university context, but may be formed by beliefs held before enrolling in a university.
-Future research may therefore emphasize the role of a student's individual characteristics and previous business experience in their interaction with the university context.
-The current debate in the literature on entrepreneurship shows that there are different types of entrepreneurs.
-For example, whether they are new, serial or portfolio entrepreneurs; based on gender or even family business tradition - all can play a significant role in how the university context affects individuals.
-These moderators can change the relationship between the university context and the entrepreneurial intentions of a student and this topic deserves more attention.
+Finally, we have shown that the relationship between entrepreneurial intention and the university context is weak.
+Perhaps the entrepreneurial intention of students may not be determined only by their entrepreneurship education or university context but may also be formed by the beliefs they hold before enrolling in a university.
+Future research may therefore emphasize the role of a student's individual characteristics and previous business experience in their interaction with their university context.
+The ongoing debate in the literature on entrepreneurship shows that there are different types of entrepreneurs.
+For example, whether students are new, serial or portfolio entrepreneurs—based on gender or even family business tradition—plays a significant role in how the university context affects individuals.
+These moderators can change the relationship between the university context and the entrepreneurial intention of a student, and thus this topic deserves more attention.

+DATA AVAILABILITY STATEMENT

 REFERENCES